-Because of this I had to rip down my 1×10’s so each one equalled 8 inches wide to get the full 24 inches.
+Because of this I had to rip down my 1×10’s so each one equaled 8 inches wide to get the full 24 inches.
 You can do this with a table saw like I did or have it done at the hardware store, many of them will cut wood for you.

 Using my Kreg Jig I attached each board together.
 Then I put a lot of wood glue on the plywood then laid the 1×10 countertop pieces (screws side down) on it and weighted it down to dry.

-I also put a couple screws in the plywood to the countertop from the underside to add additional sturdiness.
+I also put a couple of screws in the plywood to the countertop from the underside to add additional sturdiness.